Mastering Voice Search Optimization - People Development Magazine

 5. Moz Pro

-Purpose: SEO and voice search optimization.
+Purpose: SEO and voice search optimisation.

 How it helps: Keyword research within Moz identifies natural language-type queries, and its rank tracker monitors for performance in voice search.